Skip to main content

 **Requires a separate license

-Note: For Advanced Security features and SD-WAN Plus features available in China mainland, please refer to the following article for the detail.
+Note: For licenses and their respective features available in mainland China, please refer to the following article for the details.

 https://documentation.meraki.com/zGeneral_Administration/Licensing/Cisco_Meraki_Licensing_Guidelines_and_Limitations/CH